Scroll to discover

 Threat modeling should be performed early in the development cycle when potential issues can be caught early and remedied, preventing a much costlier fix down the line.
 Using threat modeling to think about security requirements can lead to proactive architectural decisions that help reduce threats from the start.

-However, we have worked with many organizations that have introduced threat modeling at a time where new applications are being built, but they also have existing software that they need to include in their threat modeling efforts.
+We have worked with organizations that have introduced threat modeling at a time where new applications are being built, but they also have existing software that they need to include in their threat modeling efforts.

 1. Find methodologies, approaches or frameworks that suit your business: Take a look at some available Threat Modeling Methodologies, and other methods that compliment your threat modeling efforts, such as using risk analysis frameworks that you may not have considered yet.

 2. Try a free threat modeling tool: There are several to choose from such as Microsoft Threat Modeling Tool, although bear in mind Microsoft uses its STRIDE/ STRIDE-per-Element methodology in its tool, so you need to be sure this would suit your company.
 Alternatively, OWASP Threat Dragon is open source and doesn't follow any particular framework.
 Both have documentation available to get you started.
-Of course IriusRisk has a free threat modeling tool too - check out 'Join the IriusRisk Community' at the end.
+We have a free threat modeling tool as well, check out IriusRisk Community Edition.

 Things That Look Like Threat Modeling (but aren’t)